 Instructions

-- Mix: To a large bowl, add the flour, salt, yeast, olive oil and water.
+• Mix.
+To a large bowl, add 4 cups All-purpose flour, 2 tsp Kosher salt, 2 tsp Instant yeast, 2 tbsp Extra virgin olive oil and 2 cups Lukewarm water.
 Mix with a wooden spoon until all the flour is hydrated.
 The mix should be shaggy but not sloppy.

-- Deflate: 2 hours before you want to bake the focaccia, take the bowl out of the fridge and uncover it.
-Using your hands deflate the dough slightly and transfer the dough to a buttered and oiled baking tray (9x13) or sheet pan.
+• Deflate.
+2 hours before you want to bake the focaccia, take the bowl out of the fridge and uncover it.
+Using your hands deflate the dough slightly and transfer the dough to a buttered and oiled baking tray (9×13) or sheet pan.

 Notes